 - For our aim to be met the whole school community must take responsibility for our anti-bullying policy. - Each child must be prepared to intervene if another in their year group is being bullied.
 They are encouraged to identify exactly what behaviour is wrong and report it to an adult.
 We aim to follow the culture of 'SEE IT, SAY IT, STOP IT' with our children. - Form VIII children are encouraged to take this a step further by acting on bullying behaviour wherever and whenever it happens and report it to the Assistant Head of the Manor House, Head of the Manor House or whole school Deputy Head.
-This is discussed with Form VIII during prefect training. - Our PSHE lessons, CEL lessons, assemblies, projects, drama, stories and available literature must support the anti-bullying policy. - Appropriate discussions on differences between people and avoidance of prejudice-based language should also take place.
-Prejudiced-based bullying will be recorded as such. - When required to intervene or in the event of a disclosure an adult must take the matter seriously, address the immediate needs of that child and report the matter to that child's form teacher or tutor and/or the Assistant Heads of Boardman / Manor House, Heads of Boardman / Manor House or Deputy Headmaster
+This is discussed with Form VIII during prefect training. - Our PSHE lessons, CEL lessons, assemblies, projects, drama, stories and available literature must support the anti-bullying policy.
+Our 'Girls on Board' and 'Workign with Boys' sessions also support the anti-bullying policy. - Appropriate discussions on differences between people and avoidance of prejudice-based language should also take place.
+Prejudiced-based bullying will be recorded as such. - When required to intervene or in the event of a disclosure an adult must take the matter seriously, address the immediate needs of that child and report the matter to that child's form teacher or tutor and/or the Assistant Heads of Boardman / Manor House, Heads of Boardman / Manor House or Deputy Headmaster.